-But Why Isn’t Education Technology Edtech Being Implemented Faster in Schools and Districts?
+But Why Isn’t EdTech Being Implemented Faster in Schools and Districts?

 The U.S. Department of Education reports that it is the responsibility of each state to supply funding to school districts.
 A report released by EdWeek Market Brief stated most school districts spend a majority of their budgets on salaries and benefits to focus on operations, and the per-student spending on services has rapidly declined.

-This makes purchasing supplies and services for students heavily vetted based on price and necessity, and sometimes school districts may make purchased based from “tried and true” versus taking risks on new products like STEAM resources or coding programs.
+This makes purchasing supplies and services for students heavily vetted based on price and necessity, and sometimes school districts may make purchases based on “tried and true” versus taking risks on new products like STEAM resources or coding programs.

-So the question is, how do educators fund new initiatives on their own?
+So the question is, how do educators fund new STEAM and coding initiatives on their own?

 Breaking Down Barriers: Using Education Technology Grants for K-12

-While qualifying and applying for grants may seem daunting or tedious, we’ve compiled a list of 7 incredible grants you can check out today to kickstart your own edtech program.
+While qualifying and applying for grants may seem daunting or tedious, we’ve compiled a list of 6 incredible EdTech grants you can check out today to kickstart your own STEAM or coding program.

-7 Incredible Edtech Grants for Funding Technology Initiatives
+6 Incredible EdTech Grants for Funding Classroom Technology Initiatives

 Thinking about trying to excite girls in your schools about the power of STEM?
 The Community Action Grant sponsored by the AAUW is an incredible funding opportunity focusing on the needs of girls and women and prioritizes grant requests that propose projects that can help educate the community on those issues.
-Proposals that incorporate women and girls’ achievement in science, math and technology are also preferred.
+Proposals that incorporate women’s and girls’ achievements in science, math and technology are also preferred.